-24.1.
+- 24.1.
 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
 We recognise that children are capable of abusing their peers.
-It will not be passed off as 'banter' or 'part of growing up'.
-The forms of peer on peer abuse are outlined below.

-24.1.1.
-Domestic abuse - an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality.

-24.1.2.
-Child Sexual Exploitation - children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18.

-24.1.3.
-Harmful Sexual Behaviour - Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2).

-24.1.4.
-Serious Youth Violence - Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
-'Youth violence' is defined in the same way, but also includes assault with injury offences.

-24.1.5 Up skirting - typically involving taking a picture under the victims clothing without them knowing with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-It can happen to any gender.

-24.2.
-The term peer-on-peer abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
-Therefore, our response will cut across these definitions and capture the complex web of their experiences.

-24.3.
-There are also different gender issues that can be prevalent when dealing with peer on peer abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence).
+It will never be passed off as 'banter' or 'part of growing up' as an Academy we take a zero tolerance approach to this behaviour.
+All staff will be vigilant to the prospect that this could happen in this academy.
+Peer on Peer abuse can take place on or offline and can be manifested in many different ways, including: - Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence.

-24.4.
-This academy aims to reduce the likelihood of peer on peer abuse through;

-- the established Academy values. - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.

-24.5.
-Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-Therefore, this academy will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the Academy and what services they can contact for further advice.
+- Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting can happen to any gender. - Initiation and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element. - 24.2 This academy aims to reduce the likelihood of peer on peer abuse through; - the established Academy values. - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/RSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe on and offline; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - 24.3 Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
+Therefore, this academy will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the Academy and what services they can contact for further advice. - 24.4.

-Sexual Harassment

-24.6.
 Sexual harassment refers to unwanted conduct of a sexual nature that occurs online or offline.
 Sexual harassment violates a child's dignity and makes them feel intimidated, degraded, or humiliated and can create a hostile, sexualized or offensive environment.
 If left unchallenged, sexual harassment can create an atmosphere that normalised inappropriate behaviour and may lead to sexual violence.
-Sexual harassment includes;

-- Sexual comments - Sexual "jokes" and taunting - Physical behaviour, such as deliberately brushing against another pupil. - Online sexual harassment, including non-consensual sharing of images and videos and consensual sharing of sexual images and videos (often known as sexting), inappropriate comments on social media, exploitation, coercion and threats online sexual harassment may isolated or part of a wider pattern.

-24.7.
-Sexual Violence refers to the following three offences;

-- Rape - Assault by Penetration
+Sexual harassment includes; - Sexual comments - Sexual "jokes" and taunting - Physical behaviour, such as deliberately brushing against another pupil - Online sexual harassment, including non-consensual sharing of images and videos and consensual sharing of sexual images and videos (often known as sexting), inappropriate comments on social media, exploitation, coercion and threats - online sexual harassment may isolated or part of a wider pattern. - 24.5.
+Sexual Violence refers to the following three offences; - Rape - Assault by Penetration - Sexual Assault - 24.6.

-• Sexual Assault

-24.8.
 Harmful sexual behaviours is a term used to describe behaviour that is problematic, abusive and violent and that may cause developmental damage.
 Harmful sexual behaviour may include: